Hiring Independent Contractors: 5 Risks to Avoid

 1. Misclassification

 A centralized program can be a big task to take on.
-That’s why many businesses choose to work with a firm like MBO Partners that has an established methodology for independent contractor engagement and management, and can help stand up a program so your enterprise can maintain total compliance.
+That’s why many businesses choose to work with a firm like MBO Partners which has an established methodology for independent contractor engagement and management and can help set up a program so your enterprise can maintain total compliance.

 2. Audits